 All public insurance adjuster bonds ensure licensees adhere to all provisions of North Carolina General Statute 58-33A-50.
 Specifically, the required $20,000 surety bond authorizes recovery by the Commissioner of Insurance of the State of North Carolina on behalf of any person who suffers damage as the result of the adjuster’s erroneous acts, failure to act, conviction of fraud, or conviction of unfair practices made against an individual.

 Check out the graphic below for a summarized list of North Carolina public adjuster license requirements.

 Once an individual has met all of the requirements to receive a public adjuster license, there are certain guidelines to be followed in North Carolina.
 In the case of a catastrophic storm, all licensed public adjusters are required to show identification before being granted access to a declared disaster area.
-According to North Carolina General Statute 58-33-70 (e), the North Carolina Department of Insurance Commissioner may declare experienced individuals, licensed as public adjusters in other states, may come into the state to do emergency adjustment work so long as catastrophic claims are being made.
+According to the North Carolina Department of Insurance Commissioner, Mike Causey may grant permission to experienced individuals, licensed as public adjusters in other states, to come into the state to do emergency adjustment work, so long as catastrophic claims are being made.

 How do I get a public adjuster surety bond in North Carolina?